An Expressive Body:

 An expressive body is a responsive body, keenly attuned to the senses: the touch and the feel of things; textures; sounds; the flight of pigeons; life in motion and repose; how a tilt of the head—ours or someone else’s—evokes a flood of emotion.
 An expressive body is a sensitive body: one who, with a care for particulars, retrieves an insight while threading twine through the eye of a needle; one who knows how much of an angle the wrist must bend when pouring tea from the teapot, discerning by feel the weight of its contents and how gradually the pitch changes as the teacup fills up—glissando.
 It’s all in the wrist.

 An expressive body is always relational.
-From an inner life where a constellation of relations abides and language conspires with the interconnection between all things, an expressive body, especially a dancing body, speaks to the meter and measure of an aesthetic life.
+From an inner life where a constellation of relations abides and language conspires with the interconnection between all things, an expressive body, especially a dancing body, speaks to the mete and measure of an aesthetic life.
 And it is beautiful.
 And it is good.

 References